Kansas Human Rights Commission

 Annual Employment Law Seminar

 Another component of the Commission's Public Information Program is the annual Employment Law Seminar, which is held in Topeka.
-The 2008 seminar is scheduled to take place on September 3, 2008.
-The seminar is largely focused on the legal community, human resource professionals, and business owners, but anyone can register to attend.
-Speakers for the event largely consist of experts in the field of anti-discrimination law who are invited by the Commission to give presentations.
+The seminar is generally held annually in November or December.
+The seminar is open to the public, although it is largely focused on the human resource professionals, the legal community and employers.
+Speakers for the event primarily consist of experts in the field of anti-discrimination law who are invited by the Commission to give presentations.
 With the realization that other issues outside of the jurisdiction of the Commission are often related to its purpose, other agencies such as the U.S. Department of Labor and the Equal Employment Opportunity Commission have given presentations at past seminars.
-The seminar usually consists of a keynote lecture and several "workshop" sessions that provide an overview of various aspects of discrimination (pregnancy or retaliation issues for example).
+The seminar usually consists of two keynote lectures and several breakout sessions.

 Presentation Descriptions